Contact an Experienced NJ Special Needs Trust (SNT) Attorney Today.

 Even if you don’t have a family member with a disability, you know many individuals who do.
 Intellectual and physical disabilities are not limited to a racial or socio-economic group.

-If you have a friend or family member with a disability, you simply must know about Special Needs Trusts.
-These trusts are designed to protect income and property for the benefit of an individual who may be eligible for government benefit programs (or likely to receive benefits in the future).
+If you have a friend or family member with a disability, knowing about and understanding the benefit of a Special Needs Trust can be life-changing.
+These trusts are designed to protect income and resources for the benefit of an individual eligible for government benefit programs (or likely to receive benefits in the future).

-If the person is eligible for Supplemental Security Income (SSI), Medicaid, DDD, PPP, Social Security Disability (SSD) or some other benefit program (i.e. Section 8 housing, food stamps, prescription assistance), they will remain eligible for these benefits with a properly drafted Special Needs Trust.
+With a properly written Special Needs Trust, if the person is eligible for Supplemental Security Income (SSI), Medicaid, DDD, PPP, Social Security Disability (SSD) or some other benefit program (i.e. Section 8 housing, food stamps, prescription assistance), they will remain eligible for these benefits for years into the future with a properly drafted Special Needs Trust.

-At Hanlon Niemann & Wright, We Understand New Jersey Special Needs Trusts
+At Hanlon Niemann & Wright, We Understand Special Needs Trusts

-“Special needs” is a term used in clinical, diagnostic and functional development to describe individuals who require assistance for disabilities that may be cognitive or psychological.
-Individuals with Autism, Downs syndrome, blindness, developmental disability or cystic fibrosis for example, may be considered to have special needs.
-But eligibility for a SNT is not just limited to special needs persons.
-A disabled person also qualifies.
-A “disability” is defined as a physical, cognitive or behavioral health impairment that substantially limits one or more activities of daily living.
-It can be cognitive, developmental, intellectual, sensory or a combination of these.
+“Special needs” is a term used in clinical, diagnostic and functional development to describe individuals who require assistance for disabilities that may be physical, cognitive or psychological.
+Persons with Autism, Downs syndrome, blindness, developmental disability or cystic fibrosis for example, may be considered to have special needs.
+But eligibility for having a Special Needs Trust approved is not just limited to special needs persons.
+A disabled person can also qualify.
+A “disability” is defined as a physical, cognitive, behavioral or health impairment that substantially limits one or more activities of daily living.
+A disabled person may also experience a combination of (each of) the above-described conditions.

-A person with a disability is defined not necessarily by a person’s defined medical condition, but by an environment that erects barriers to his or her participation in the social and economic life of their communities.
+A person with a disability is not just defined by that person’s medical condition, but by an environment that erects barriers to his or her participation in the social and economic life of their communities.

 – quoted by NAELA

 Please Listen to Me!
-You Need a Special Needs Trust for a Minor Child, Adult Child or Friend, Sibling or Family Member with a Disability in New Jersey.
+You Need a Special Needs Trust for a Minor Child, an Adult Person, Friend, Sibling or Family Member with a Disability in New Jersey.

 We Can Help.